ocademy-ai/machine-learning/open-machine-learning-jupyter-book/deep-learning/LSTM.md

 ## Acknowledgments

-Thanks to [Nick](https://github.com/nfmcclure) for creating the open-source library [tensorflow_cookbook](https://github.com/nfmcclure/tensorflow_cookbook) and [Sebastian Raschka](https://github.com/rasbt) for creating the open-source library [stat453-deep-learning-ss20](https://github.com/rasbt/stat453-deep-learning-ss20).
+Thanks to [Nick](https://github.com/nfmcclure) for creating the open-source project [tensorflow_cookbook](https://github.com/nfmcclure/tensorflow_cookbook) and [Sebastian Raschka](https://github.com/rasbt) for creating the open-source project [stat453-deep-learning-ss20](https://github.com/rasbt/stat453-deep-learning-ss20).
 They inspire the majority of the content in this chapter.

 ---